dncn123/UKParliamentData/README.md

 quick script to get correct data stucture of 2010 parliamnet for CF/ PCA

 ## PCA.R
-PCA visualisation of MP voting behaviour
+PCA and t-SNE visualisation of MP voting behaviour